Content Marketing in 2020 and Beyond

 Our approach to natural language generation is that it augments the human content creation process.
 It doesn’t replace it.
 Artificial intelligence can perform certain tasks with extreme efficiency, yet there are other endeavors better suited to humans.

-MarketMuse First Draft accelerates content production and develops optimized drafts to your standard.
+MarketMuse accelerates content production and develops optimized drafts to your standard.
 Still, there are a few items that can be added to enrich your content, such as imagery, pull quotes, video, additional links, and step-by-step instructions.

 How do you see the future of Content Marketing evolve?